phlipper/ichannel/README.md

 __DESCRIPTION__

-Provides a modern and easy to use interprocess communication(IPC) primitive.
+A modern and easy to use interprocess communication(IPC) primitive.
-It can be used to transport Ruby objects between Ruby processes running on the same machine.
-The serialization options are flexible: any serializer that implements `#dump` & `#load` can be used -- this covers Marshal, YAML, & JSON out of the box but not MsgPack -- although you could easily write a wrapper around msgpack.
+Ruby objects can be easily transported between a parent process & its subprocesses.
+The serialization options are flexible: any serializer that implements `#dump` & `#load` can be used -- this covers Marshal, YAML, & JSON out of the box.

 __EXAMPLES__